mzogheib/gh-actions-publish-test/README.md

 - Add branch protection to `main`
   - Require a pull request before merging
   - Require status checks to pass before merging
+    - Search for and select the action associated to the required status
   - Require branches to be up to date before merging
   - Require linear history